Bug report #1993

 yes (if you are using otfr disabled), it is what I wrote in my last sentence.
 But again, it doesn't happens with all the projected crs, so maybe there is an explanation, maybe is a just a bug.

-#9 Updated by Magnus Homann about 7 years ago
+#9 Updated by Magnus Homann over 7 years ago

 - Pull Request or Patch supplied set to No